Fees and Cancellation Policy

 8.3 Notification of withdrawal must be received in writing in accordance with the University’s withdrawal process.

-8.4 Excepting during the Cooling Off Period in 8.1, once a student has withdrawn from their course, they will be removed from the VLE and will be liable for the Tuition Fee or any other monies still owed regardless of whether they have logged in to their online course or not, until all debts have been repaid.
+8.4 Once a student has withdrawn from their course, they will be removed from the VLE and will be liable for the Tuition Fee or any other monies still owed regardless of whether they have logged in to their online course or not, until all debts have been repaid.

-8.5 Excepting during the Cooling Off Period in 8.1, Students who have paid in advance for modules not yet started will be liable for the current module, but eligible for a refund for the modules not yet started less the discount they received for paying in full in advance.
+8.5 Students who have paid in advance for modules not yet started will be liable for the current module, but eligible for a refund for the modules not yet started less the discount they received for paying in full in advance.
 For the avoidance of doubt, this discount will be deducted from the amount refunded.

 9.1 Where a student undertakes an approved temporary suspension of studies (interruption), Tuition Fees already paid will not be refunded but retained until studies are resumed or permanent withdrawal occurs.
-Students who interrupt their studies remain liable to pay any outstanding fees which may be due at the point of interruption.
+Students may be charged again for retaking modules and remain liable to pay any outstanding fees that may be due at the point of suspension.

 10 Payment of refunds